m1chaelwilliams/cws-data-serializer/README.md

 The parser uses a custom language similar to `YAML`.
 Nodes are defined by a key and value, the key being on the left of the colon and value (optional) being on the right.
 In order to nest a node as a child of a parent, indent it with <tab> one more than the target parent.
 Duplicate, unecessary tabs **will** cause undesired behavior.

 Please reference the [Example](example/) program.

+### Install

+This is a header-only library.
+Just download the header and drop it into your include folder.